deividAlfa/Alfa166Bluetooth/Readme.md

 <a id="use"></a>
 ## How to use
-- Connect to the bluetooth module and manually start playback in the phone.<br>
+- Connect to the bluetooth module to the phone.<br>
-- Set ICS in Tape mode.<br>
+- Set ICS in Tape mode.
+It will send Play command to the bluetooth module.<br>
 - Now the music should be playing.
 Use the steering wheel or ICS controls to skip tracks.<br>
+- When exiting tape mode in the ICS, it will pause the playback in the bluetooth too.

 <a id="limitations"></a>
 ## Limitations